davidakennedy/a11y.me/_src/pages/index.md

 Others have created similar, outstanding efforts to get you started in accessibility.
 Some of my favorites include:

 - [A11y Coffee](https://a11y.coffee/): Pick your serving size of web accessibility information.
-- [Solid Start](https://www.solidstart.info/): Four areas to you can test for to make your work more inclusive.
+- [Solid Start](https://www.solidstart.info/): There are four ways you can improve your creation for everybody.
+All four are testable, fixable and they improve usability for everybody.

 ---